A premouse inheriting strong cardinals from $V$: Fine structural preliminaries

-\begin{rem} Our proof of condensation from normal iterability (see \ref{thm:condensation}) will use our analysis of bicephali and cephalanxes (see \S\ref{sec:cephals}).
-This analysis will, in turn, depend on the premice involved satisfying enough condensation, at lower levels (that is, lower in model or degree).
-We will only have normal iterability for those premice, so we can't appeal to the standard condensation theorem for this.
+\begin{rem} Our proof of condensation from normal iterability (\ref{thm:condensation}) will use our analysis of bicephali and cephalanxes (\S\ref{sec:cephals}).
+This analysis will depend on the premice involved satisfying enough condensation, at levels lower in model or degree.
+As we will only have normal iterability, we can't appeal to the standard condensation theorem for this.
 One could get arrange everything inductively, proving condensation and analysing bicephali and cephalanxes simultaneously.
-However, it is simpler to avoid this by making use of the following lemmas, which are easy to prove directly.
-We will end up generalizing them in \ref{thm:condensation}. \end{rem}
+But it is simpler to use the following lemmas, which will be generalized by \ref{thm:condensation}. \end{rem}